osgi/osgi.enroute.site/_tutorial_base/700-deploy.md

 This code registers a dummy service that now provides the `eval:eval` command to Gogo shell (notice the imaginative difference between the `test:eval` command we created in the provider.

 Just like the test project, we need to add a dependency on the API project.
-As usual, go to the `Build` tab and add the `com.acme.prime.eval.api` project.
+As usual, go to the `Build` tab of the `bnd.bnd` file and add the `com.acme.prime.eval.api` project.

 ## Defining the Application